kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I tell her about my trips to the police and how they're ignoring me.
 - She tells us both that the police in the whole region are not to be trusted.
 - *You can't go to the police down there*, she says.
 I knew it already.
-- She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be threatened with kidnap if he doesn't do what they say.
+- She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be kidnapped if he doesn't do what they say.
 - At that moment, her eyes light up and she says, *oh we can do something with that*.
 - I'm dismayed.
 - A woman can go through years of torture and no-one cares, but the minute one man is in trouble, even a man involved in creating the hell for women and children, they'll spring into action.
-- It feels like industrial-scale woman-hating and the accepted sexual grooming of minors, and worse.
+- It feels like industrial-scale woman-hating and the tacitly-accepted sexual grooming of minors, and worse.
 - Her words suggest thousands of ignored complaints.
 - No wonder Denia happened.
 - I then tell her about Hazel and Sandra Smith and how I have known who and what they are since 2006, about how they've been free to target the ex-pat elderly, about how Hazel is the accountant for maybe hundreds of them, and how she tried to kill me by poison in 2007.
-- My friend remembers me mentioning them in 2007.
+- My friend remembers me mentioning something to her in 2007.
-- I mentioned that I had seen British criminals in the Marina Alta, Las Marinas to be precise.
+- I had mentioned at the time that I had seen British criminals in the Marina Alta, Las Marinas to be precise, without giving any details.
 - I tell her about the [innocent lady groomed into porn](august.md#grooming-an-innocent-girl-into-porn-101) and the [sedated woman in the car](september.md#another-upsetting-targeted-woman), and the many pictures I received that I believe are targeted women, including [a picture of one of Domingo's students](../2023/october.md#choir) Elsa.
 - Paloma looks briefly at my friend and says my story sounds like devil worship.
 - I'm even more dismayed.